Feyerabend/vm/add/README.md

 In the context of a *von Neumann architecture*[^vN], this program operates by executing instructions sequentially, which are stored along with data in the same memory.
-Here's how the program's operation fits within this
+Here's how the program's operation or ideas (not the program itself) fits within this architecture:
-architecture:

 [^vN]: https://en.wikipedia.org/wiki/Von_Neumann_architecture